TheInfiniteKind/moneydance_open/python_scripts/toolbox/toolbox_readme.txt

 DISCLAIMER: YOU USE THIS SCRIPT AT YOUR OWN RISK AND YOU ACCEPT ANY CONSEQUENCES OF CHANGING YOUR DATA!

 PLEASE ALWAYS BACKUP YOUR DATA FIRST!
-You  can use the Export Backup (green) button top-left in Toolbox to do this.
+You  can use the Create Backup (green) button top-left in Toolbox to do this.

 PURPOSE

 To enable the User to self-diagnose problems, or access key diagnostics to enable support to help
-- Basic (default) mode is very safe - it contains view options only
+- Basic mode:                       The default mode.
+Very safe and contains useful / view options only
-- Advanced Mode - Allows user to run fixes - THIS CHANGES DATA
+- Update Mode:                      Allows running of fixes/updates.
+CAN CHANGE DATA (you will always be asked to confirm first)
+- Advanced Mode:                    Enables 'advanced' features.
+USE WITH CARE!
-- Geek Mode - Allows user to view technical information/settings in various places (this is readonly)
+- Curious?
+View Internal Settings:  View technical information/settings in various places (this is readonly)
-- Hacker Mode - Allows the user to manually add/change/delete config.dict and LocalStorage() keys/values - ONLY USE IF YOU KNOW WHAT YOU ARE DOING
-                Also allows you to toggle Moneydance internal settings like DEBUG

 - The Toolbox offers the option to Backup first  - ALWAYS BACKUP (But this is your choice!)
 - The Toolbox will *ALWAYS* make a copy of config.dict, custom theme file, LocalStorage() ./safe/settings before any changes
 >> These backup files will have a unique (timestamp-like) number and _$SAVED$ appended to the end of the filename

->> Your dataset backups will be located wherever you choose to save them (USE THE 'EXPORT BACKUP' button (top left in green)
+>> Your dataset backups will be located wherever you choose to save them (USE THE 'CREATE BACKUP' button (top left in green)
 >> Note the normal Moneydance Backup is a complete dataset, but does not include config.dict, custom theme file, extensions etc

 - All updates (and other key messages) get written to the Moneydance console error log